Cycling in Sri Lanka | Bike tours in Asia | Adventurous Ewe

 Payment info

-You are welcome to fundraise for a charity of your choice if you wish to do so.
-All sponsorship monies are to be sent directly to your chosen charity.
+If you’re fundraising for a charity of your choice, you’re more than welcome to do so!
+Any sponsorship money should be sent directly to your chosen charity.

 Our charity partner, Cool Earth